junxit/us-congress-bills-111/metadata.md

 - 2009-06-08 — Mr. Lynch moved to suspend the rules and pass the bill, as amended.
 - 2009-06-08 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H6284)
 - 2009-06-08 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H6284)
+- 2009-06-10 — Received in the Senate.
+- 2009-07-22 — Read twice and referred to the Committee on Homeland Security and Governmental Affairs.